What Is The Measure Of The Largest Angle

 Q2: Is there a single formula to find the largest angle in any polygon?

 A2: No, there's no single universal formula.
-The method depends on the type of polygon, the information available (angles, side lengths, etc.), and the complexity of the shape.
+In practice, the method depends on the type of polygon, the information available (angles, side lengths, etc. ), and the complexity of the shape.

 Q3: How do I find the largest angle in a polygon if I only know the coordinates of its vertices?